Skip to Main Content

 Jennifer continued to pursue a doctoral degree in Advanced Materials and Photonics under joint supervision by Helsinki Institute of Physics and Aalto University School of Electrical Engineering, focusing on the fabrication of silicon pixel sensors that utilize thin films grown by atomic layer deposition as resistive and dielectric layers.

 Following her thesis defense in spring 2021, Jennifer was awarded a 2-year postdoctoral scholarship by the Finnish Cultural Foundation for conducting research abroad.
 She moved to Santa Cruz Institute for Particle Physics at the US West coast to deepen her knowledge in precision timing sensors, as well as characterization of readout electronics.
-Continuing as a postdoctoral researcher after the scholarship term, she also contributes to the electrical QC of pixel modules for the upgrade of the ATLAS experiment and is active in the future ePIC and PIONEER experiments.
-She always enjoys interdisciplinary work, bringing together technologies and skills from different fields of STEM.
+Continuing as a postdoctoral researcher, she also contributed to the electrical QC of pixel modules for the upgrade of the ATLAS experiment and was active in the ePIC and PIONEER experiments.

 Semester Number Title Times Location